ryonakano/reco/README.md

 ### Translating This App

 I accept translations through Pull Requests.
+If you're not sure how to do, [the guideline I made](po/README.md) might be helpful.

 ## The Story Behind This App